jrh3k5/cryptonabber-offramp/README.md

 * `erc681`: the default; this generates an ERC-681-compliant QR code
 * `recipient_only`: the QR code will merely contain the address to which the funds are to be sent

+## Privacy Policy

+This application does not persist any information given to this application.
+It only uses the access granted to your account within YNAB to read upcoming transactions and create inter-account transfers funding those upcoming transactions, as defined by the configuration you provide to this tool.

+No data given to this application or read from YNAB is shared with any third parties.